Jc-alt logo

 def topKFrequent(self, nums: List[int], k: int) -> List[int]:

-# elements to the left and right are guaranteed to be smaller/larger
+# are guaranteed to be smaller/larger.

 def partitionSection(left, right, randPivotElemIndex):

-# Frequency of pivot element
+# Frequency count of random pivot element

 pivotElemFreq = frequency[unique[randPivotElemIndex]]

-# Move pivot to end
+# Move random pivot element to end

 unique[randPivotElemIndex], unique[right] = unique[right], unique[randPivotElemIndex]